dd86k/fwod/README.md

 # fwod
 ## Four Walls of Death - Silly C# Console-based game

 Hello!
-This is a little something I'd like to show you, it's simply a console-based game using the Mono runtime.
+This is a little something I'd like to show you, it's simply a console-based game using the .NET framework, being Mono compatible.

 Yes, it is kind of like the original Rogue and NetHack.
 (Also because Rogue started in 1980 (!!!))